ssb22/jianpu-ly/README.md

 If you have problems, try a different Lilypond version. jianpu-ly works with Lilypond 2.20, 2.22 and 2.24.

-Run jianpu-ly < text-file > ly-file (or jianpu-ly text-files > ly-file)
+Run jianpu-ly < text-file > ly-file (or jianpu-ly text-files > ly-file).
+There is experimental support for importing MusicXML (.mxl) instead of jianpu-ly's text input format, but this does not work for all pieces.

-Text files are whitespace-separated and can contain:
+Normal text files are whitespace-separated and can contain:

 Scale going up: `1 2 3 4 5 6 7 1'`